HSZemi/mahlowat/README.md

 ```

 - `prefix`: identifier of the Vote-O-Mat instance which sent the entry *(Default: empty string)*
-- `checkpoint ID`: identifier of the checkpoint which was accessed. *(Default: 'enter', 'start', or 'result')*
+- `checkpoint ID`: identifier of the checkpoint which was accessed *(Default: 'enter', 'start', or 'result')*
 - `timestamp`: UNIX timestamp in milliseconds

 ### Custom Checkpoint IDs